ColoradoDemography/Server-and-Website-Documentation/README.md

 ## Core-OS

 We use a Google Compute Engine instance on Google Cloud Platform to run the dynamic content and applications on the website.
 To put it simply, we have a computer in the 'cloud' which runs on a Linux operating system.
 The 'flavor' of Linux we chose is called [CoreOS](https://coreos.com/).
-CoreOS was chosen for one main reason: it's an operating system that is built precisely for running 'containers' (more on that later).
+CoreOS was elected for one main reason: it's an operating system that is built precisely for running 'containers' (more on that later).
 It's a very light-weight operating system with few bells-and-whistles.
 However, it comes with [Docker](https://www.docker.com/) pre-installed.
 Every application and microservice is meant to run inside a container, rather than being installed on top of the operating system.

 ## PostgreSQL